Oneworld Global Business Services

 • Foreign PEs which are subject to Cyprus taxation

-The amended provisions also ensured that the taxpayer can elect whether a foreign PE is taxable in Cyprus in order to be classified as a Qualifying Person under the new IP regime.
+The amended provisions also ensured that the taxpayer can elect whether a foreign PE is taxable in Cyprus in order to be classified as a QP under the new IP regime.

 Any other changes need to know?

-The Income Tax Law (ITL) also introduced amendments regarding capital allowance for all intangible assets (excluding goodwill and assets qualifying for the existing IP regime).
+The Income Tax Law (ITL) introduced amendments regarding capital allowance for all intangible assets (excluding goodwill and assets qualifying for the existing IP Regime).

 Under the new Cyprus IP Regime and the ITL provisions, the capital costs of the assets will be considers as a capital allowance for tax deduction and can be spread over the useful life (maximum 20 years) of the asset.